KaddeOucif/neo4j_workshop_basics/README.md

 RETURN DISTINCT m.title, m.released
 ```

-// eliminate duplicates using DISTINCT in lists
+// eliminate duplicates using DISTINCT in lists, f.e.
+Tom Hanks acted and directed "That Thing You Do"
 ```
 MATCH (p:Person)-[:ACTED_IN | DIRECTED | WROTE]->(m:Movie)
 WHERE m.released = 1996